TatuLund/GridFastNavigation/README.md

 Add-on is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

 GridFastNavigation is written by Patrik Lindström, Tatu Lund and Johannes Tuikkala and maintained by the Tatu.
 Vaadin 8 migration initial work was contributed by Brett Sutton.

+Major pieces of development of this add-on has been sponsored by multiple Support and Prime customers of Vaadin.
+See vaadin.com/support and Development on Demand for more details.